 E. EXPERIENCE: Describe any work, past field practicum, volunteer experiences or life experiences that you have had which you consider relevant to your field practicum.
 Include special skills and interests as well as activities, tasks and skills developed.

 F. STRENGTHS: Please briefly state the skills, experience and strengths you feel you possess.
 G. LEARNING NEEDS : Please briefly state the challenges you will have and the skills you will need to learn in the field. Н. ACADEMIC WORK: List all graduate courses you will have taken by fall.
 Indicate grade earned in course if completed.
-I. CAREER GOALS: Based on your current thinking, indicate the areas of social work practice you are considering for your future.
+I. CAREER GOALS : Based on your current thinking, indicate the areas of social work practice you are considering for your future.
 Remember your clinical skills can be used in other settings than traditional clinical settings.
 J. SPECIAL LIFE CIRCUMSTANCES: Describe any circumstances that may affect your involvement in field work (health, family responsibilities, work, financial concerns, legal, etc.).
-Please include any information that may impact your ability to provide Child Abuse Clearances, Criminal Record Clearances or FBI Fingerprint Clearances, as these are often agency requirements.
-K. WORKSITE FIELD PLACEMENT: Criteria are listed at the end of the Field Application and further elaboration is found in the MSW Student Handbook online.
-Will you be applying for a Worksite Placement?
-YESNOUNDECIDED SEC OND YEAR FIELD STUDENTS ONLY You a re eligible to enroll in our extended field placement program.
-The program requires 16 in field weekly between September and July instead of 24 hours weekly between mber and April.
-To enroll in this program you will need approval of the agency and Direct or of Field.
-You will need to sign up and pay for a one-credit summer field seminar that rts the extended field placement.
-Will y ou be enrolling in the extended field option?
-YES NO
+Please include any information that may impact your ability to provide Child Abuse earances, Criminal ency requirements.
+Record Clearances or FBI Finger print Clearance es, as these are often Ap plication and furth D PLACEMENT: ner elaboration is four Worksite Placement nd in the MS YES NO UNDECIDE D You are el in field we April.
+To igible to enroll in ceekly between Sepenroll in this progreto sign up and pay STUDENTS ONLY our extended field place tember and July inste- ram you will need app for a one-credit summ ement prograd of 24 hou roval of the rs weekly bety agency and Di ween September and irector of Field.
+You Will you b be enrolling in the extended field option?
+Y ES NO